prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 ![alt text](/img/posts/CP_10.jpg "knn_CP10")

 <br>
 This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.9833) is when we include 4 of our original input variables - although there isn’t much difference in predictive performance between using 4 variables through to 13 variables - and this syncs with what we saw in the Random Forest section above where only three of the input variables scored highly when assessing Feature Importance & Permutation Importance.
+So we go with all the 13 variables!.

 <br>